top of page

 Behavioral Economics of Pollution

 Fanyu Wang, Siyuan Hu.
-Know Thy Pipes: How Public Information Disclosure Shapes Household Demand for Lead Mitigation.
-(Draft available soon)
+Know Thy Pipes: How Public Disclosure of Proxy Information Shapes Household Demand for Waterborne Lead Mitigation and Exposure Assessments.
+(Working Paper)

 • Funding: AAE Department Research Awards, 2024 & 2025 (UW-Madison), CEEP Student Research Grants, 2024 & 2025 (Columbia University), CELSS Graduate Student Experimental Project Grant, 2025 (Columbia University)